PatSpr/202410_Claude_RAG/Readme.md

-# 🚀 Retrieval-Augmented Generation (RAG) Setup Guide
+# 🚀 Chat with your documents with Claude and LlamaIndex

 ## 🌟 Highlights